Misc

 Paint Creek

-A habitat improvement project on Paint Creek in Yellow River State Forest begins this week.
+A habitat improvement project on Paint Creek in Yellow River State Forest should be finished by weekend.
 Bank stabilization prevents soil loss and provides improved channel depths.
 Thanks for avoiding this area while work is on-going.
 Brown Trout – Slow.

 Turkey River (above Clermont)

 Water clarity is good.
-Use caution when on water.
 Visit National Water Prediction Service webpage for more information.
 Smallmouth Bass - Good: Use shallow running crankbaits or spinners along current breaks or rocky shores.
 Walleye - Good: Try fishing near evening along rocky shorelines or current breaks.

 Turkey River (below Clermont)

 Water clarity is good to excellent.
-Use caution when on the water.
 Visit National Water Prediction Service webpage for more.
 Smallmouth Bass - Good: Find smallies in deeper holes or near rock ledges.
 Walleye - Good: Use crankbaits or jigs tipped with plastics in off channel areas.

 Upper Iowa River (above Decorah)